 Maurice: A good symbiotic relationship there.
 Now, let’s visit the U.S., where EMX announced the sale of four projects to Pacific Ridge Exploration.
 What benefits does this transaction bring to EMX, and how does it align with your growth strategy?

 David: This is right down the alley of EMX’s bread-and-butter royalty generation business.
 We go out, acquire prospective mineral rights—commonly very inexpensively—consolidate data, collect additional field data, and illustrate prospectivity by building geological models.
 These models demonstrate the potential for significant gold or copper deposits.
+We then sell the projects on, often to junior companies, for a combination of commercial terms.
+These typically include share payments, incremental payments over time, and always a royalty at the end of the day.

 This transaction with Pacific Ridge is just another example of what we do repeatedly—roughly 20 projects a year, and we might exceed that this year.
 These deals build long-term discovery optionality at the base of our portfolio pyramid.
 At the top, we have producing royalties; at the base, we have exploration assets being advanced using other people’s expertise and money, with EMX as the long-term beneficiary.